HJ-Ok/AudioBERT/model/README.md

 ## Model
 ### AudioBERT
 AudioBERT uses a retrieval-based framework to inject auditory knowledge into language models.
 Its key components include:
-- **Auditory Knowledge Span Detector**: Identifies relevant auditory spans in text.
+- **Auditory Knowledge Span Detector**: This component detects text spans where auditory knowledge is needed, identifying key tokens related to sounds or objects for audio retrieval.
-- **CLAP**: Retrieves relevant audio embeddings from text spans.
+- **CLAP Retrieval**: Once the span is identified, CLAP retrieves the most relevant audio by matching the text span with audio samples.
+This embedding is then added to the model to enhance auditory understanding.
 - **AudioBERT (LoRA)**: Dynamically adapts the model with auditory embeddings when necessary, ensuring general performance on other language tasks.

 ![AudioBERT_model (1)_page-0001](https://github.com/user-attachments/assets/e026332d-faf5-4261-bbfe-6062d8c7de0a)

-- **Auditory Knowledge Span Detector**: This component identifies spans of text where auditory knowledge is necessary.
-It processes the input text and flags specific tokens related to auditory concepts, such as sounds or objects, which will be used for retrieving relevant audio.
-- **CLAP Retrieval**: Once the span is identified, the CLAP model retrieves the most relevant audio embedding by comparing the textual span with audio samples in the database.
-This embedding is then injected into the model to enrich its auditory understanding.

 ### Training